 Over time, as cell culture is scaled from research to clinical manufacturing, it is typical that the growth factors and cytokines used to enable cell growth, differentiation and expansion come from different batches.
 Since these bioactive proteins are made in biological systems, different batches can be disposed to inconsistencies in key quality attributes.

 Each new batch of a bioactive protein should pass stringent quality control specification tests that involve a wide range of validation to ensure consistent integrity, purity, concentration, mono-dispersity and correct folding, as well as determination of biological activity in a well-defined bioassay.
-In addition, new batches should be verified against data for a master lot to control for assay variability.
+In addition, new batches should be verified against data from a master lot to control for assay variability.

 Excellence draws demand

-The excellence in protein design, manufacturing and validation that my team and I were able to establish resulted in exciting new projects with partners around the world.
+The excellence in protein design, manufacturing and validation that my team and I were able to establish has resulted in exciting new projects with partners around the world.
 We now work across the industry to design, manufacture and validate proteins that meet desired specifications, are fit-for-purpose, and can be supplied consistently over time.

 Providing better-quality, validated proteins is a gamechanger for the industry and I’m proud to be playing an important role in that shift.